-The faculty has developed clinical schools based on the Royal Prince Alfred Hospital, the Royal North Shore Hospital, the Repatriation General Hospital, Concord, Lidcombe Hospital and the Westmead Hospital, and uses a further seven hospitals for teaching in specialist branches of medicine.
-As well, eleven suburban hospitals have been affiliated to supplement teaching at both the general and specialist hospitals.
-In 1982 the state government initiated changes in the provision of hospital services within the metropolitan region, and the faculty's clinical school arrangements will alter over the next few years.
-The faculty is also involved in the field of continuing medical education, through the activities of the Postgraduate Committee in Medicine.
-The Postgraduate Medical Foundation of the University raises funds which provide generous support for postgraduate training and research.
+The Faculty has developed clinical schools based in the Royal Prince Alfred Hospital, the Royal North Shore Hospital, the Repatriation General Hospital, Concord, Lidcome Hospital and Westmead Hospital, and uses a further nine hospitals for teaching in specialist branches of medicine.
+As well, fourteen suburban hospitals have been affiliated to supplement teaching at both the general and specialist hospitals.
+The Faculty is also involved in the field of continuing medical education, through the activities of the Postgraduate Committee in Medicine.
+The Medical Foundation of the University raises funds which provide generous support for postgraduate training and research.
 Most recently it has assisted in the creation of the Menzies School of Health Research, Darwin.
 The School's role will be to investigate health problems of all people living in tropical and central Australia.
-The director of the School, and other senior academic staff, will be awarded academic titles of the University and the Royal Darwin Hospital and Alice Springs Hospital have been recognised as special teaching hospitals of the University.
+The Senate has conferred the title of Robert Menzies Professor upon the Director of the School and the Royal Darwin Hospital and Alice Springs Hospital have been recognised as special teaching hospitals of the University.
 Higher degree candidatures of the Faculty of Medicine may be undertaken through the School.